StockSharp/AlgoTrading/API/2601-2700/2677_II_Outbreak/README.md

 ## Implementation notes
 * Spread filtering requires live level 1 data (`Security.BestBid`/`BestAsk`).
 When the feed is absent the strategy assumes zero spread.
 * Margin and equity checks are approximations because the original EA relied on MetaTrader-specific account properties and contract sizes.
 Adjust `AccountLeverage`, `MaximumRisk` or `Volume` to fit the broker model.
 * The conversion uses the StockSharp high-level API (candle subscriptions with `Bind`) and keeps all comments in English as requested.
-No Python port is generated for this strategy.
+Implementations are available in both C# and Python.